EmilioPiscioneri/Spaceship-game/README.md

  - You can go into enemies.
 This was a design choice as I thought it was more risky to go right into enemies.
 Also, I can't be stuffed preventing collisions.
  - There is no retry button or key.

  - When a new level loads (including first).
 The enemy fires straight away.
-This is a buh
+This is a bug